-Beacon Hill Glass specializes in residential double pane window glass repairs.
-We will replace the double pane glass for your home or property with care and efficiency.
+Beacon Hill Glass specializes in residential and commercial double pane glass glass services.
+We can repair/replace your broken or failed/foggy insulated Glass Units (IGU) for your home or property.
 Our expert installers are courteous, friendly and will make sure the work area has been cleaned once the job is completed.
-All of our double pane glass and installation have a 10 year warranty from the date of installation.

 Here are a few common questions we get asked quit a bit.
 “Does my window glass need to be replaced?” or “How do I know if my double pane glass is failing?”

-Besides a broken double pane window glass, here are a few “Tell Tell” signs that your double pane glass may need to be replaced.
+Besides a broken glass pane, here are a few “Tell Tell” signs that your double pane may need to be replaced.

-- Does your double pane glass fog up between the panes at certain times?
+- Does your glass “fog up” with condensation between the panes at certain times?

 - Lastly, Do you notice any rust build up on any part of the spacer?

 If you answered “YES” to any of the above questions, chances are your double pane glass is failed or starting to fail.
-Most double pane glass fail due to the seal breaking between the glass panes causing air and moisture to seep in and creating condensation.
+Most insulated glass units (IGU) fail due to the seal breaking between the glass panes causing air and moisture to seep in and creating condensation.
 In time the condensation will create build up and turn into the scenarios mentioned above such as: fogging, clouding, dotting and rusting.
-But don’t worry there’s an easy fix, just contact Beacon Hill Glass! =)
+Don’t worry there’s an easy fix.
+Please contact Beacon Hill Glass! =)

 What is Double Pane Glass?